johnmorehouse/website/content/authors/admin/_index.md

 ---

 Welcome to my website.
-I am an economist interested in urban, labor, and environmental economics.
 I currently work at Freddie Mac as a Quant Tech Lead, studying how natural disaster risk impacts the housing market.

 I received my Ph.D. in economics from the University of Oregon in 2022.
 Outside of work, I love riding my bike.